Trump ignores pleas of "Don’t look!" to stare directly at the sun

 From a balcony at the White House, President Donald Trump did it his own way — marveling briefly a few times the astronomical phenomenon sans shades after using them for his initial viewing.

-"Don't look," a voice shouted from the crowd of aides below, in a failed attempt to remind the president not to look directly at the sun.
+"Don't look," an aide shouted from the crowd below, in a failed attempt to remind the president not to look directly at the sun.

 Trump was joined on the balcony by his wife, first lady Melania Trump, and son Barron, and others.